ZebraDevs/AISuite_Android_Samples/AISuite_Demos/AIDataCaptureDemo/README.md

 ## Usage Overview
 ### Usecase Demos
-**OCR Find** - Optical Character Recognition:
+**OCR Find + Barcode** - Optical Character and Barcode Recognition:
-- Displays text recognition results on the live viewfinder.
+- Displays text recognition and barcode results on the live viewfinder.
-- The search icon enables the user to locate text by filtering for numeric, alphabetic, or alphanumeric content, including options for specifying size ranges or exact string matches
+- The filter icon enables the user to locate text by filtering for numeric, alphabetic, or alphanumeric content, including options for specifying size ranges or exact string matches
 **Product & Shelf Recognizer** - Product Recognition:
 - Enables creation of a product index
 - Multi-step process required to create index followed displaying results on live viewfinder